yegor256/blog/_posts/2018/aug/2018-08-29-soft-skills.md

 I would actually suggest we replace them all with the "do the right thing" mantra and call it a day.

+{% quote Smiling in the office and not cursing at a stupid boss helps, but this is not what soft skills are about. %}

 I have my own list of soft skills though.
 I also [strongly believe]({% pst 2018/jan/2018-01-23-sociotech-skills %}) that tech skills are just a small part of what makes a good programmer,